fluent/fluentd-kubernetes-daemonset/README.md

 ## Issues

-We can't notice comments in the DockerHub so don't use them for reporting issue or asking question.
+We can't notice comments in the DockerHub so don't use them for reporting issues or asking question.

 If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/fluent/fluentd-kubernetes-daemonset/issues).